-Optimize Azure workloads using Advisor score
+Optimize Azure workloads by using Advisor Score

-Introduction to Advisor score
+Introduction to Advisor Score

 Azure Advisor provides best practice recommendations for your workloads.
 These recommendations are personalized and actionable to help you:

-- Improve the posture of your workloads and optimize your Azure deployments
+- Improve the posture of your workloads and optimize your Azure deployments.

-- Proactively prevent top issues by following best practices
+- Proactively prevent top issues by following best practices.

-- Assess your Azure workloads against the five pillars of the Microsoft Azure Well-Architected Framework
+- Assess your Azure workloads against the five pillars of the Microsoft Azure Well-Architected Framework.

-How is Advisor score calculated?
+How is an Advisor score calculated?

 Each of the five categories has a highest potential score of 100.
 Your overall Advisor score is calculated as a sum of each applicable category score, divided by the sum of the highest potential score from all applicable categories.
-For most subscriptions, that means Advisor adds up the score from each category and divide by 500.
-However, each category score is calculated only if you use resources that are assessed by Advisor.
+For most subscriptions, that means Advisor adds up the score from each category and divides by 500.
+But each category score is calculated only if you use resources that are assessed by Advisor.

 Advisor score calculation example

-- Single subscription score: This is the simple mean of all Advisor category scores for your subscription.
-If the Advisor category scores are as - Cost = 73, Reliabilit = 85, Operational excellence = 77, Performance = 100; the Advisor score would be (73 + 85 + 77 + 100)/(4x100) = 0.84 or 84%.
+- Single subscription score: This example is the simple mean of all Advisor category scores for your subscription.
+If the Advisor category scores are - Cost = 73, Reliability = 85, Operational excellence = 77, and Performance = 100, the Advisor score would be (73 + 85 + 77 + 100)/(4x100) = 0.84% or 84%.

 The calculation of the Advisor score can be summarized in four steps:

-- Advisor applies three additional weights to the healthy resource ratio in each category:
+Advisor applies three additional weights to the healthy resource ratio in each category:

 - Resources with long-standing recommendations will count more against your score.